paul-mccormack/RoboShadowAgentDeployment/README.md

 ## Creating a custom machine configuration package

 The first step is to create a DSC Configuration PowerShell Script.
 Different providers will have different requirements for this script.
-The PSDscResources module provides a funtions for installing an MSI package, among loads of other useful abilities.
-The expample code below would create a custom machine configuration package to install PowerShell 7
+The PSDscResources module provides a funtion for installing an MSI package.
+The example code below would create a custom machine configuration package to install PowerShell 7.

 ```PowerShell
 Configuration powershell7 {